The TPS Journaling Space — February 2026

 “Why short-term cost control can unintentionally produce the longer-term costs a pathway was meant to avoid.”

 One of the least acknowledged tensions in long-term RTA recovery is this: pathways designed to contain short-term costs can end up generating the longer-tail consequences they were supposed to prevent.
-Early discharge, limited follow-through, and insufficient post-acute continuity may reduce immediate spend, but they can also allow recovery to deteriorate in ways that become more complex, more entrenched, and more expensive over time.
+Early discharge, limited follow-through, and insufficient post-acute continuity may reduce immediate spend — but they can also allow recovery to deteriorate in ways that become more complex, more entrenched, and more expensive over time.

 This is not simply a question of intent.
 In many cases, the pathway does what it was designed to do in the short term.
 The problem is that long-term RTA recovery does not always follow the same timeframe.
 Pain may persist.
 Psychological strain may intensify.
 Function can decline.
 Occupational disruption can deepen.
-When these patterns are not monitored or held properly beyond discharge, later costs can emerge in forms that are slower, broader, and harder to ignore.

 The real dilemma is structural.
 Savings made early in the pathway may look efficient on paper, while the consequences appear later through chronic pain management, psychological support, occupational rehabilitation, delayed recovery, and more complex legal or insurance outcomes.
-What seems controlled at discharge can become significantly less controlled further down the line.

 The Assumption